Mirantis/lens-extension-cc/README.md

 __Windows__

 TBD.
 If someone would like to share the syntax on Windows, we will add it here.
 Please open an issue on the repo to let us know.

+## Upgrading from v3 to v4

+As the extension underwent a near complete rewrite for version 4 which provides a completely new way of getting Mirantis Container Cloud clusters into Lens (manual, single selection to full synchronization across multiple management clusters), clusters previously added to Lens via the extension __are no longer supported__ and __will be removed__ from Lens upon upgrading.

+__Before upgrading to v4__, be sure to take note of which clusters you added, and from which management cluster and project they came from, so you can [add those management clusters](#adding-your-first-management-cluster) and select those projects in order to have those clusters synced into Lens.

 ## Contributing